sguizard/nf-mixcr/README.md

 ## Requirements
 **NB:** I assume you have a minimal knowledge of terminal and bash and you'll be able to run the following lines.

-nf-mixcr analyze does not require lot of dependencies to run.
+`nf-mixcr` does not require lot of dependencies to run.
 If you plan running it on a cluster (like Eddie), there's big chances you do not need install anything.
 The only dependencies are:
 - [Nextflow](https://www.nextflow.io/)
 - [Docker](https://docs.docker.com/get-docker/) or [Singularity](https://sylabs.io/singularity/)
 - [MixCr](https://mixcr.com/) (for only for activation!)